SourceDiver42/plyoung.github.io/pages/tbrpg/tbrpg-player-setup.md

 - Detection Range: Range at which Enemy NPC can detect a party member and initialise combat.
 - Detection Check: Interval at which detection checks are done (seconds).

-Combat

-- Move Info Prefab: Prefab of a UI object which has the [MovementInfoUpdater Component](tbrpg-components.html#movement-info-updater) on it.

 Sample Character Setup
 ----------------------